 The trustCertificate parameter on the Plugin Config Page controls whether or not the SSL certificate validation will be performed.
 The default value is "false".

-Click [Test connection] in the upper right corner of the screen
+Click [Test Connection] in the upper right corner.

 1. Error: There is currently NO data collector configured to service this remote data fetch request.

-Action: Add a remote data collector in the Remote Collector section.
+Action: Add Remote Agent in the Remote Agents section.

 2. Error: Fail to get ticket from 'server'